Why is Managing Your Child's Nearsightedness Important?

 Myopia significantly increases the risk of developing sight-threatening eye diseases later in life, such as cataracts, glaucoma, retinal detachment and macular degeneration.
 The higher your child’s myopia, the greater the risk.

-If you’re concerned about your child’s long-term eye health and vision, contact The Myopia Management Center at Drs.
-Farkas, Kassalow, Resnick & Associates in New York City & Roslyn today.
-We can help.
+If you’re concerned about your child’s long-term eye health and vision, contact Drs.
+Farkas, Kassalow, Resnick & Associates in New York City today. our eye doctors can help.

 What is Myopia Management?

-Myopia management is an area of eye care that uses various tools and treatments to prevent or slow your child's myopia progression.
-Depending upon your child's specific needs, our Manhattan doctors will be able to prescribe management options that can help your child maintain better vision for longer.
+Myopia management is an area of eye care that uses custom treatments to prevent or slow your child's myopia progression.
+Depending upon your child's specific needs, our eye care team in New York City will be able to prescribe management options that can help your child maintain clearer vision for longer.

-We specialize in myopia treatment to slow progression of nearsightedness using any of the following methods:
+We specialize in myopia treatment to slow progression of nearsightedness using the following methods:

 Myopia increases the risk of serious eye diseases